ludiosarchive/Minerva/README.md

 Minerva overview
 ================

-Minerva is an robust open-source Comet server and client.
+Minerva is an robust open source Comet server and client.
 You can use it to build web applications that need a socket-like abstraction.
 Its server is built on top of Twisted and the JavaScript client uses Closure Library.